 - Tokenised single hard asset.
 These are assets that have low correlation with Fiat currencies and Traditional Securities.
 We cover these in more detail in Part 3/Chapter 4 = Tokenised Real World Assets (fractional ownership of some “hard value” asset).
 There are already more than 10 backed by Gold.

-- Fiat collateralised (Fiat deposits held in custody.
+- Fiat collateralised (Fiat deposits held in custody).
 This is the most popular and easy to understand and used by most Stablecoins.
 For example, Tether/USDT pegs to the US Dollar via reserves held in custody.
 So if you buy $1 of USDT, you are told that it is backed by $1 of US Dollar held in a bank.
 This obviously requires some confidence that the Stablecoin operator really does have the assets properly custodised; for a while there was serious concern that Tether/USDT was doing this.
 Confidence measures include an audit by a reputable firm.
-Even while there was serious concern that Tether/USDT was really holding assets in reserve, the peg remained fairly stable; if your use case is for short term trading you are less concerned.
 Stablecoins will increasingly fall under regulatory scrutiny as they are deposit taking and need at least AML/KYC processes.
 This model has been described as “audit heavy/tech light”.
 It is operationally complex, because you need all the Legacy Finance relationships; bridging the worlds of Crypto and Regulated Banks is not easy.

 - Crypto Collateralised.
-In this model, the collateral backing for the stablecoin is held in a cryptocurrency, typically ETH on Ethereum.
+In this model, the collateral backing for the Stablecoin is held in a cryptocurrency, typically ETH on Ethereum.
 This avoids the regulatory issues and operational complexity of holding Fiat currencies in a traditional bank account (because bankers are wary of cryptocurrency ventures).
 To avoid exposure to the volatility of the cryptocurrency, the amount of cryptocurrency held is dynamically adjusted.
-For example, if the cryptocurrency is ETH and the stablecoin is pegged to USD and ETH declines 10% against USD, the stablecoin automatically buys 10% more ETH.
+For example, if the cryptocurrency is ETH and the stablecoin is pegged to USD and ETH declines 10% against USD, the Stablecoin promoter automatically buys 10% more ETH.
 As crypto is unregulated, it is unclear where trust via auditing will come from.

 3 revenue models for Stablecoins